hsuanchih/BabyCare/README.md

 This repository hosts the implementation of the initial product prototype, which is now obsolete.
 The official version has undergone numerous iterations of UI & functional re-design, visit the [App Store](https://itunes.apple.com/app/qu-bao-bao-tie-xin-shou-hu/id968231213?mt=8) for the current version.

-Proprietary logic (web service, live streaming solution, etc) has been removed from this version & relevant implementations are replaced with data generation coordinated with local persistent store in light of open-sourcing.
+Proprietary logic (web service, live streaming solution, peer-to-peer communication, etc) has been removed from this version & relevant implementations are replaced with data generation coordinated with local persistent store in light of open-sourcing.